deborahmasibo/Moringa-Module-3-Week-1-IP/README.md

 ## Technologies Used

-The frameworks/libraries/languages used toin the analysis project were:
+The languages/IDEs used in the analysis project were:

 **Languages**